mivoligo/miv_buttons/README.md

 ### Contributing

 Contributions are welcome!
-If you have ideas or improvements, feel free to submit a pull request or open an issue.
+If you have ideas or improvements, feel free to open an issue.